 I'm quite surprised by this attack on the Raft.
 I never knew Electro was so powerful - he comes across as an electrical Magneto in this pages.
-Before the attach ends we are joined by two more heroes. two of Marvel's biggest, Captain America and Spider-Man.
+Before the attack ends we are joined by two more heroes. two of Marvel's biggest, Captain America and Spider-Man.
 Look at this pair.
 The first is Marvel's biggest Golden Age hero; the second is Marvel's biggest Silver Age hero or biggest hero, period.
 Both descriptions are right for Spider-Man.

 Back in the Raft, with nearly a hundred super-powered prisoners free and only five heroes so far, the situation goes from bad to worse.
 Seeing Spider-Man fall in a hold containing a lot of villains, including some members of his rogues gallery, and getting beaten up, well, the depiction is pretty graphic.
 It makes me angry to see Spider-Man getting humiliated.
 Later on, he is shown fighting back but these panels are nowhere near as intense as those showing him getting a beating.

 There are two things happening here.
-On top of the Raft, Captain America and Spider-Man are both fighting a losing war of containment supported by S.H.E.I.L.D agents.
+On top of the Raft, Captain America and Spider-Man are both fighting a losing war of containment supported by S.H.I.E.L.D agents.
 Below, Cage, Drew and Murdock, find themselves encountering two very powerful villains in the dark bowels of the Raft : Carnage and Mr. Hyde.

 With that, we have the introduction of the Sentry, the so-called "most powerful hero on Earth".
 I hate this guy.
 But he does turn the tide of the battle.
 Allowing heroes from above and below to meet up - with Iron Man being added to the roster.